 Instant Messaging (IM) based on XMPP comes with Sipwise C5 out of the box.
 Sipwise C5 uses prosody as internal XMPP server.
 Each subscriber created on the platform have assigned a XMPP user, reachable already - out of the box - by using the same SIP credentials.
 You can easily open an XMPP client (e.g. Pidgin) and login with your SIP username@domain and your SIP password.
 Then, using the XMPP client options, you can create your buddy list by adding your buddies in the format user@domain.

 7.25.
 Call Recording

 7.25.1.
 Introduction to Call Recording Function

 Sipwise C5 provides an opportunity to record call media content and store that in files.
-This function is available since mr5.3.1 version of Sipwise C5.

 Some characteristics of the Call Recording: